scossu/lakesuperior/docs/fcrepo4_deltas.rst

 predicate, however ambiguous in this context, will be kept until the adoption of Memento, which will change the retrieval mechanisms.

-Also, if a POST is issued on the same resource ``fcr:versions`` location using a version ID that already exists, LAKEsuperior will just mint a random identifier rather than returning an error.
+Another notable difference is that if a POST is issued on the same resource ``fcr:versions`` location using a version ID that already exists, LAKEsuperior will just mint a random identifier rather than returning an error.

 Deprecation track
 -----------------